The Battle for Equal Women’s Rights

 1. A federal paid parental leave program and a high-quality federal day care program;

-3. Create a subsidized system which does not penalize individuals for providing homecare and which provides a living wage and quality care;
+5. Create a subsidized system for child care which does not penalize individuals for providing homecare and which provides a living wage and quality care;

-4. Enact a new federal law prohibiting employers from asking about pay history in order to reduce pay disparities;
+6. Enact a new federal law to reduce pay disparities by prohibiting employers from asking about pay history;